-In type 1 PCT (sporadic), decarboxylase deficiency is restricted to the liver and no genetic predisposition is present.
+In type 1 porphyria cutanea tarda, decarboxylase deficiency is restricted to the liver and no genetic predisposition is present.
 It usually manifests in middle age or later.

-Renal failure, ultraviolet radiation (UVA) and certain drugs can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
-Commonly implicated drugs are furosemide, tetracyclines, sulfonamides, and naproxen and other NSAIDs.
+End-stage renal disease, ultraviolet radiation (UVA), and certain drugs can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
+Commonly implicated drugs are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).

 Because porphyrins are poorly dialyzed, some patients receiving long-term hemodialysis develop a skin condition that resembles PCT; this condition is termed pseudoporphyria of end-stage renal disease.

-Patients present with fragile skin, mainly on sun-exposed areas.
+Patients with porphyria cutanea tarda present with fragile skin, mainly on sun-exposed areas.
 Phototoxicity is delayed: patients do not always connect sun exposure with symptoms.

-In otherwise healthy patients, fragile skin and blister formation suggest PCT.
-Differentiation from acute porphyrias with cutaneous symptoms (variegate porphyria [VP] and hereditary coproporphyria [HCP]—see Acute Porphyrias) is important because in patients with VP and HCP, the erroneous prescription of porphyrogenic drugs may trigger the severe neurovisceral symptoms of the acute porphyrias.
+In otherwise healthy patients, fragile skin and blister formation suggest porphyria cutanea tarda.
+Differentiation from acute porphyrias with cutaneous symptoms Acute Porphyrias Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more (variegate porphyria [VP] and hereditary coproporphyria [HCP]) is important because in patients with VP and HCP, the erroneous prescription of porphyrogenic drugs may trigger the severe neurovisceral symptoms of the acute porphyrias.
 Previous unexplained neurologic symptoms or abdominal pain may suggest an acute porphyria.
 A history of exposure to chemicals that can cause pseudoporphyria should be sought.

 Although all porphyrias that cause skin lesions are accompanied by elevated plasma porphyrins, elevated urinary uroporphyrin and heptacarboxyl porphyrin and fecal isocoproporphyrin indicate PCT.
 Urine levels of porphyrin precursor porphobilinogen (PBG) is normal in PCT.
-Urinary δ-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
-RBC activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.
+Urinary delta-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
+Red blood cell activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.

-These strategies can be combined for more rapid remission.
+These strategies can be combined for more rapid remission, although combining them is not usually necessary.
 The treatment is monitored by determinations of serum ferritin (if iron reduction therapy is used) and urinary porphyrin excretion every other or every 3rd month until full remission.

 Iron removal by therapeutic phlebotomy is usually effective.
 A unit of blood is removed every week or two.
 When serum ferritin falls slightly below normal, phlebotomy is stopped.
 Usually, 6 to10 sessions are needed.
 Urine and plasma porphyrins fall gradually with treatment, lagging behind but paralleling the fall in ferritin.
 The skin eventually becomes normal.
 After remission, further phlebotomy is needed only if there is a recurrence.

-Low-dose chloroquine or hydroxychloroquine 100 to 125 mg po twice/wk removes excess porphyrins from the liver and perhaps other tissues by increasing the excretion rate.
+Low-dose chloroquine or hydroxychloroquine 100 to 125 mg orally twice a week removes excess porphyrins from the liver and perhaps other tissues by increasing the excretion rate.
 Higher doses can cause transient liver damage and worsening of porphyria.
 When remission is achieved, the regimen is stopped.